Skip to main content

 In This Article

-• Comply with all 10 mandatory cosmetic labeling requirements for EU market access.
+• Adhere strictly to all 10 cosmetic labeling requirements for legal market entry.

 Further Reading & References